Truck Driver Fatigue Accidents

 Wheeler Accident Attorneys in Baton Rouge

 There are things truck companies and their drivers can do to reduce the risk of fatigue-related truck accidents.
 Adhering to federal rest rules, taking naps when needed, eating healthy, exercising, seeking treatment for sleep apnea, and recognizing the signs of tired driving early on could all prevent deadly car crashes.
 Fatal accidents occur all the time big trucks.
-If you or someone you know has been hurt in a truck accident call the personal injury lawyers at Murphy Law Firm at (225) 206-5625 to learn your rights, or schedule your FREE initial consultation online!
+If you or someone you know has been hurt in a truck accident call the personal injury lawyers at Murphy Law Firm at (225) 206-5625 to learn your rights, or schedule your FREE initial consultation online!.

-We Will Come to You
+We Will Come To You

 Free Consultation